 OPRA will classify a datafeed recipient as a "Professional Subscriber" if the datafeed recipient intends to further retransmit the datafeed only on an "internal" basis that is, only to persons employed by the datafeed recipient.
 In this case, the datafeed recipient must sign a "Professional Subscriber Agreement" and comply with OPRA's requirements for Professional Subscribers.
 In addition, the datafeed recipient must sign either an "Indirect (Vendor Pass-Through) Circuit Connection Rider" (if the Professional Subscriber is receiving the datafeed from a Vendor) or a "Direct Circuit Connection Rider" (if the Professional Subscriber is receiving the datafeed from OPRA's data processor Securities Industry Automation Corporation ("SIAC")).
 (The word "direct" connotes that the Professional Subscriber is receiving the datafeed directly from SIAC; the word "indirect" connotes that the Professional Subscriber is receiving the datafeed from a Vendor, i.e., "indirectly," rather than directly from SIAC.)

-For an indirect datafeed, the upstream Vendor must contact OPRA and describe the proposed arrangement.
-For a direct datafeed, the entity that wishes to receive the datafeed must contact OPRA and describe the proposed arrangement.
-OPRA will confirm the documentation that must be completed before the datafeed is implemented.
-For a Vendor, the documentation will consist of the Vendor Agreement and OPRA's form "Exhibit A" to the Vendor Agreement that has been completed by the entity.
-For a Professional Subscriber, the documentation will consist of the Professional Subscriber Agreement, one of the Riders described above, and OPRA's form "Exhibit A" to the applicable Rider that has been completed by the entity.
+For an indirect data feed, the upstream Vendor must complete an OPRA Data Feed Request Form on behalf of the prospective data feed recipient and submit it to OPRA.
+OPRA will review the form and confirm with the prospective data feed recipient the documentation that must be completed before the data feed is implemented.
+For a Vendor, the documentation will consist of the Vendor Agreement, OPRA's "Exhibit A" and any other required applicable forms.
+For a Professional Subscriber, the documentation will consist of the Professional Subscriber Agreement, Connection Rider, OPRA's "Exhibit A" and any other required applicable forms.

-After the prospective datafeed recipient sends the required documentation to OPRA, OPRA will review the documentation.
-If necessary, OPRA will contact the prospective datafeed recipient directly for additional information.
+After the prospective data feed recipient sends the required documentation to OPRA, OPRA will review the documentation.
 The review of the application includes, among other things, a review of how the data will be displayed, the entitlement control process, and the reporting mechanism.
 The review and approval process takes approximately two weeks.

-OPRA will communicate its approval to both the datafeed recipient and the datafeed sender.
-Once the approval is received, the datafeed sender is authorized to enable OPRA data to the recipient.
+OPRA will communicate its approval to the upstream vendor.
+Once the approval is received, the upstream vendor is authorized to enable OPRA data to the recipient.

 Datafeed distributors must report all datafeed changes to OPRA on a monthly basis via the Vendor Automated Reporting System (VARS).